kevinslin/kevin-public/vault/res.books.the-mom-test.md

 ### overview
 - do
     - ask people about their problems
-    - gather conrete facts about customer **habits and world views**
+    - gather concrete facts about customer **habits and world views**
-    - figure out if problem matters
+    - figure out if the problem matters
     - focus on learning
-- dont
+- don't
-    - tell people about your idea, don't ask if its a good idea
+    - tell people about your idea, don't ask if it's a good idea

 ### questions
 - do
     - ask a question that could destroy your business
     - pick 3 things you want to learn about each persona
-        - pick questions by asking what you know leasst about
+        - pick questions by asking what you know least about
     - dig into **interesting and unexpected answers**
     - get specifics
-- dont
+- don't
     - hypothetical questions: "eg. do you ever, would you ever"
-    - try to pitch if signal is lukewarm - find a strong signal
+    - try to pitch if a signal is lukewarm - find a strong signal

 - when:
     - problem => ask for current workaround
         - questions
             - how do they solve X?
             - how much do they pay for X? what is their budget?
-            - when was the last time they encoutnered X?
+            - when was the last time they encountered X?
             - what have they done to solve X?
     - nosignal => dig into details
         - questions